ShengsongWu/homework/README.md

 ### Lint

 I use the default eslint from the two framework.
 But for frontend, I add Prettier and more rules which can be changed in package.json.

 Also I use Github actions to check code styles for both frontend and backend.

 ### CI

-I created a simple CI config which runs frontend and backend unit tests and e2e tests.
+I created a simple CI config which runs frontend and backend unit tests.
 If anyone submit a PR, these checks will run.